ajdillhoff/CSE6363/assignments/assignment1/README.md

 Some tasks will require a model that can produce multiple outputs.
 One such task is predicting traffic flow for 36 spatial locations 15 minutes into the future.
 The output of your linear regression model will a 36 dimensional vector representing the relative traffic congestion of each location.

+**The training and testing should be contained in a single evaluation script so that the results can be easily reproduced.**

 ### 3.1 Preparing the Data

-To get started, download the dataset from [TODO: provide link].
+To get started, download the dataset from [here](https://archive-beta.ics.uci.edu/dataset/608/traffic+flow+forecasting) and extract the `.mat` file into the local `data` directory.
 A notebook has been provided which demonstrates loading the data into a `numpy` array.

 ### 3.2 Training

 Use your linear regression class from part 1 to train a model using the provided data.
-Feel free to choose whatever amount of regularization is that you feel is necessary.
-Allow the model to train until the validation error stops increasing.
+Feel free to choose whatever hyperparameters you think would work best for this.
+It is recommended that you try a range of possible combinations to see what yields the best performance.

+**In your report, describe your strategy for training.**

 ### 3.3 Testing

-This dataset already has a test set that is pre-partitioned.
+This dataset already has a test set prepared.
 Use that test set to evaluate your trained model's performance.

-Record the result and include it in your report.
+**Record the result and include it in your report.**

 ### 3.4 BONUS: Improving Accuracy